“Nothing new on Race Day.” We all know the rule. And we’ve all broken it.

 If Ira were to line up on that start-line today, he would have his pick of a slew of wheels.
 With wide tubeless ready rims, our strong-yet-light and stiff hand built wheelsets check all the right boxes.
 For this reason the Wanderlust and Wanderlust Carbon, our best-selling all-road/gravel wheels have a well-earned place in the gravel rider and racer’s arsenal (and plenty of custom B-road builds).
 Its 22mm internal is a perfect companion for any epic mixed-surface ride.
 From winter road miles, ‘cross and gravel races and rides, or anything between.
 From 28-50 c tires, it’s a jack of all trades.

 Now, for those XL epics that demand a little more, we introduce The Outback.
 For the rider that goes all-day (or night).
 Those for whom 32-35mm tires have become “road slicks” and 2.4 inch clearance sounds like an option they can’t pass up (in either 650 or 700).
 When “mixed-surface” rides mean all types of trails and dirt and pavement are just for cars.

 After all, these are wheels for adventure riding, and that means getting out there.
 It means leaving the traffic behind, picking a journey and riding through to the end – be that the pub downtown, a campsite at sunset or the finish line, days from now.
 The Great Divide Route.
 The Oregon Outback.
 Colorado Trail.
 Or that rugged road off your commute.
 Because single track looks enticing, even on drop bars, and rough roads lead to cool places and interesting characters.

 Whatever it means to you, load up, and get into the outback.
 Adventure is waiting, the sport is evolving and good times await.

-written by Loren Mason-Gere, images by Brian Kesselman
+Written by Loren Mason-Gere, Astral wheel image by Brian Kesselman